rfbaylon/Philosophy-Notes/Genres/Analytic/Metaphysics/Math/Mathematical Antiplatonism.md

 [[My Stance]] on mathematical realism: Either Full Blooded Platonism is true or fictionalism is true.
 Anything else is metaphysically or epistemically contradictory.
 The strongest argument for mathematical platonism is Quine's [[Indispensability Argument]], and the strongest for mathematical antiplatonism is [[Ockham’s Razor]].
 Between these, I dont know what to choose

+"""
+As a note, this and [[Mathematical Antiplatonism]] should be put on one page if following the style guidelines in [[Pro-Con TEMP]], but since each is so long it wouldn't make sense to do so.
+"""

 # Antiplatonic Positive Case

 **As Albert Einstein once said, “The series of integers is obviously an invention of the human mind, a self-created tool which simplifies the ordering of certain sensory experiences.”
 Like Einstein, today I stand before you on the negative to propose that mathematics was invented, not discovered.